FernandoArteaga/slack-rotation-app/functions/README.md

 # Cloud Functions

-This directory contains all the source code use for the **Doodo's Cloud functions**.
+This directory contains all the source code use for the **Slack Rotation App Cloud functions**.

 The **Cloud Functions** are written in `TypeScript` and located inside the `./src` directory, and organized within subdirectories